 A Short Bio

-Michael Wilson - the B in MichaelBWilson is for my maternal grandfather, Bruce.
-I was born in Loveland, CO in 1955 and grew up in the nearby village of Berthoud, CO.
-In high school I studied for two years in the "Famous Illustrators Artists' Course by Mail."
-I spent the disco years as a hippie, painting and studying art at Humboldt State University in Northern California, spent a year on the island of Paros, Greece and graduated from the Boston Museum School in 1988, sharing first place in the prestigious 5th Year Traveling Fellowship.
+Michael Wilson - the B in MichaelBWilson is for his maternal grandfather, Bruce.
+Born in Loveland, CO in 1955, Michael grew up in the nearby village of Berthoud, CO.
+In high school he studied for two years in the "Famous Illustrators Artists' Course by Mail."
+He spent his 20's painting and studying art at Humboldt State University in Northern California, spent a year on the island of Paros, Greece and graduated from the Boston Museum School in 1988, sharing first place in the prestigious 5th Year Traveling Fellowship.

 2015: Don Quixote